turingschool/front-end-curriculum/lessons/module-3/react-router-v5.md

 </section>

 #### `match.params`
-The `params` property of the match prop gives us an object with key value pairs of dynamic url parameters, and any strings that match them.
+The `params` property of the match prop gives us an object with key value pairs of dynamic URL parameters, and any strings that match them.

 For instance, we could make our routes for animals more dynamic by doing this: